 Immunovaccine also maintains a commercial relationship with Zoetis, formerly the animal health division of Pfizer, which has licensed the Corporation's delivery technology platform to develop vaccines for livestock.
+These license agreements include upfront signing fees, milestone payments and royalties from future vaccine sales.

 The Corporation intends to be opportunistic in the development of its products by exploring a variety of avenues, including co-development through potential collaborations, strategic partnerships or other transactions with third parties, and merger and acquisitions opportunities.
-The Corporation may seek additional equity and non-dilutive funding and partnerships to advance the development of its vaccine candidates.
+The Corporation may seek additional equity and non-dilutive funding and partnerships to advance the development of its vaccine product candidates.